-Panel D checks the linearity of the effect of earthquake frequency on religiosity.
-Even if the religious coping hypothesis was true, we would not expect that individuals in districts located 2,000 km from an earthquake zone are more religious than those living in districts located 2,100 km away.
-Both of these districts are located sufficiently far from earthquake zones that 100 km should not matter much.
-Panel D confirms the diminishing impact of distance across all religiosity measures, but only significantly for the three religiosity measures with most observations (columns (1)-(3)) and for answers to "Do you believe in an Afterlife?".24
+Panel D checks the linearity of earthquake frequency on religiosity.
+Even if the religious coping hypothesis was true, we would not expect that individuals in districts located 2,000 km from an earthquake zone are more religious than those living in districts 2,100 km away.
+Both of these districts are located sufficiently far from earthquake zones that 100 km should not matter.
+Panel D confirms the diminishing impact of distance across all religiosity measures, but only significantly for the three religiosity measures with most observations (columns (1)-(3)) and for answers to "Do you believe in an Afterlife?".

-$^{^{24}}$ A previous version of this paper checks the linearity by excluding districts in increments of 500 km
+$^{24}$ A previous version of this paper checks the linearity by excluding districts in increments of 500 km from earthquake zones.
+The same conclusion is reached.

 The estimated standard errors in parenthesis in Table 2 are clustered at the subnational district level to account for potential spatial dependence.
 Clustering at the country-level produces similar results, shown in the first set of squared brackets in Panel A. And so does using instead Conley (1999)'s standard errors, shown in the second set of squared brackets.
-A more conservative way to account for spatial dependence at the district (country) level is to average religiosity across districts (countries).
-Whichever method is used, religiosity continues to be significantly higher in districts (countries) with higher earthquake frequency (added variable plots in Appendix B.7).
+A more conservative way to account for spatial dependence at the district (country) level is to average religiosity across districts (countries), which is done in the Added Variables plots in Figure 2 below for the Scale of Intrinsic Religiosity Scale.
+Whichever method is used, religiosity continues to be significantly higher in districts (countries) with higher earthquake frequency.
 The added variable plots further reveal that the aggregated results are not driven by individual observations.